YottaDB/YDBDoc/ProgGuide/functions.rst

    YDB>Write $$FUNC^%DH("20027")
    00004E3B

 In this example, 20027 is the integer equivalent of the hexadecimal value 4E3B.
-U+4E3B is a character in the CJK Ideograph block of the Unicode Standard.
+U+4E3B is a character in the CJK Ideograph block of the Unicode® Standard.

 -----------------
 $CHAR()
 -----------------

 Returns a string of one or more characters corresponding to integer ASCII codes specified in its argument(s).
-For a process started in UTF-8 mode, $CHAR() returns a string composed of characters represented by the integer equivalents of the Unicode code-points specified in its argument(s).
+For a process started in UTF-8 mode, $CHAR() returns a string composed of characters represented by the integer equivalents of the Unicode® code-points specified in its argument(s).

 The format for the $CHAR function is: